-3. Make sure that every product and shipping method in your store has an appropriate tax class assigned.
-You can create your custom tax classes or use the “Default tax class”.
-(The “Default tax class” will be assigned to all the products and shipping methods for which no other tax class will be configured.
-See Tax Classes for more info.
+Ensure that every product and shipping method in your store has an appropriate tax class assigned.
+You can create your custom tax classes or use the default one.
+(All products and shipping methods without any other tax class configured for them will have the "Default tax class." )

-4. Configure the address zones for which the taxes will be set up.
+Configure the address zones for which you need to set up taxes.
 You will need these zones to use different tax rates based on the customer's address.

 See Managing User Membership Levels for more info.

-7. Configure the tax rates you require using the add-on chosen at Step 2 of this guide.
+Configure the tax rates you require using the add-on chosen at Step 2 of this guide.

 Make sure your taxes configuration works properly: try adding different products to the shopping cart as a customer; attempt checkout with addresses from different address zones and use various shipping methods.